PierreSenellart/theoremkb/src/thm_similarity/README.md

+# THEOREM MATCHING

-# Given a theorem with a references to another paper inside it, we want to be able to find the precise theorem which is used by using only similiarities between sentences.
+_Given a theorem with a reference to another paper inside it, we want to be able to find the precise theorem which is used by using only similiarities between sentences._

 ## Tools :
 * create_dataset_thm : Script to extract all theorems from papers in the corpus